"Conservation isn’t just something we do"

 As a visitor, we ask that you join us in our commitment to the Cliffs and to their conservation and sustainability.
 Conservation isn’t just something we do at the Cliffs – it is our very reason for being.

-The Cliffs of Moher Visitor Experience operates within the parameters of sustainable tourism and business.
+The Cliffs of Moher Visitor Experience strives to be an environmentally sustainable eco-tourism attraction.
 This means that in everything we do, we strive to reduce any negative impact on our environment – from the natural world to local culture.
-We are here to give back rather than take away – and you’ll experience this throughout your trip to the Cliffs and feel invigorated by our shared vision.
+We are here to give back rather than to take.

 War on Waste

-We aim to recycle as much waste as possible.
-Last year, a substantial 54% of the 63 tonnes of waste collected from our site, was recycled.
-In addition, our waste management company separately collects all food and compostable waste.
+We aim to recycle as much waste as possible food and compostable waste.
+Last year, a substantial 57% of waste collected from our site was recycled.
+In addition, our waste management company separately collects all our food waste.

 Water is Life